ejconlon/rulecheck/README.md

 See the section "Obtaining Packages, Continued" at the bottom for how to do this manually

 ### Generating and Running the Test Suites

 You can automatically generate and run test suites for modules we now how to fuzz by running the script `./test-all-working.sh`

+### Running the synthesis tool

+To run the synth tool (for testing), use the command

+stack run -- --searchterm [DEFS_FILE] TYPE_NAME

+where DEFS_FILE is an optional file that includes package-specific definitions.
+Note that the prelude in `searchterm/prelude.txt` is loaded by default.

 ## Generating New Test Suites